zjyy0820/hello-world/modules/prediction/README.md

 The Scenario sub-module analyzes scenarios that includes the ego vehicle.
 Currently, we have two defined scenarios:
-- **Cruise** : this scenario includes Lane keeping and following.
+- **Cruise** : this scenario includes Lane keeping and following
 - **Junction** : this scenario involves junctions.
-Junctions can either have traffic lights and/or STOP signs.
+Junctions can either have traffic lights and/or STOP signs

+### Obstacles

+- **Ignore**: these obstacles will not affect the ego car's trajectory and can be safely ignored (E.g. the obstacle is too far away)
+- **Caution**: these obstacles have a high possibility of interacting with the ego car
+- **Normal**: the obstacles that do not fall under ignore or caution are placed by default under normal

 ### Evaluator